telerik/xaml-docs/controls/touchmanager/events.md

 * __DragStarted__: Occurs when a drag operation is started.
 The event handler arguments are of type __TouchEventArgs__.

-* __Drag__: Occurs when the element the drag operation is running.
+* __Drag__: Occurs when the drag operation is running.
 The event handler arguments are of type __TouchEventArgs__.
-<<Comment: In the previous event, there is a word missing in "Occurs when the element the drag operation is running."
-Perhaps "of" after "the element"?>>

 * __DragFinished__: Occurs when the drag operation is finished.
 The event handler arguments are of type __TouchEventArgs__.

 ## Subscribing for TouchManager events

-The TouchManager expose public methods for all events that could be subscribed to. <<Comment: Please check that my change to the previous sentence did not create an error.
-It sounds better the way I worded it.>> The following code snippet illustrates how to subscribe to the TouchManager events:
+The TouchManager expose public methods for all events that could be subscribed to.
+The following code snippet illustrates how to subscribe to the TouchManager events:

 #### __[C#] Example 1: Subscribing to TouchManager events__
 	TouchManager.AddTapEventHandler(uiElement, new TapEventHandler(OnUIElementTap));